stillwater-sc/universal/joss/paper.md

   - BUILD_PLAYGROUND

-The flags, when set during cmake configuration, i.e. `cmake -DBUILD_CI=ON ..`, enable build targets specialized to the category.
+The flags, when set during cmake configuration, i.e., `cmake -DBUILD_CI=ON ..`, enable build targets specialized to the category.
 For example, the `BUILD_CI` flag turns on the continuous integration regression test suites for all number systems, and the `BUILD_APPLICATIONS` flag will build all the example applications that provide demonstrations of mixed-precision, high-accuracy, reproducible and/or interval arithmetic.

 Each build category contains individual targets that further refine the build targets.
 For example, `cmake -DBUILD_NUMBER_POSIT=ON -DBUILD_DEMONSTRATION=OFF ..` will build just the fixed-size, arbitrary configuration posit number system regression environment.